ipld/specs/README.md

 ## Block Layer (Layer 0)

-The block layer encompasses all content addressed block formats and specifies how blocks are addressed,how they self-describe their codec for encoding/decoding, and how block link between each other.
+The block layer encompasses all content addressed block formats and specifies how blocks are addressed,how they self-describe their codec for encoding/decoding, and how blocks link between each other.

-This layer alone is enough to accomplish basic graph replication across a variety of formats (eth, bitcoin, git, etc).
+This layer alone is enough to accomplish basic graph replication across a variety of formats (eth, bitcoin, git, dag-pb, dag-cbor, etc).

 This layer does not define data structures or types, although many codecs may convert these formats into native types, there are no type requirements or assurances about types at the block layer.